 Unfortunately, due to the coronavirus work has been postponed until further notice, get more details here.

 The end of our walk culminates at the Riverside Community Orchard.
 This orchard was established in 2012 and has grown in strength and beauty year after year with the care and dedication of volunteers.
 There are now 29 fruit trees thriving in this space.
 You could become part of the team - no experience is necessary and all are very welcome.

-Planned for the spring of 2020, though sadly postponed due to the coronavirus, we are planning to extend the orchard and plant a low growing wildflower meadow adjacent to it.
-This will have approximately 20 native wildflower species and will bring diversity and further beauty to this space, For more information and to sponsor a square of the meadow click here.
+We are planning to extend the orchard and plant a low growing wildflower meadow adjacent to it.
+This will have approximately 20 native wildflower species and will bring diversity and further beauty to this space, Although planned for the spring of 2020, it was sadly postponed due to the coronavirus, For more information and to sponsor a square of the meadow click here.

 We hope you have enjoyed your walk with us.
 If you would like a guide to take with you on your walk download one here.